Normal mode

 Arrow motions

 The four arrow keys can be used in Vim to move around, just like other text editors.
-Vim also maps them to four characters in Normal mode.
+Vim also maps them to four letters in Normal mode.

 • h or move left by one character within the current line